Sygil-Dev/sygil-webui/README.md

 Gradio version (stable)

-Open new Pull request on 'main' branch!
+Open new Pull Requests on `dev` branch!

 for Gradio check out the [docs](https://gradio.app/docs/) to contribute

 Have an issue or feature request with Gradio? open a issue/feature request on github for support: https://github.com/gradio-app/gradio/issues

-Open new Pull Requests against `dev` branch!

-**New features can be added to Gradio or Streamlit version**
+**New features can be added to Gradio or Streamlit versions**

 ## More documentation about features, troubleshooting, common issues very soon
 ### Want to help with documentation?
 Documented something?
 Use [Discussions](https://github.com/sd-webui/stable-diffusion-webui/discussions)